code42/py42/docs/methoddocs/fileeventqueriesv2.md

 Example:

-To search for events observed for certain set of documents, you can use the `File.Name` and `File.MD5` filter classes to construct `FilterGroup`s that will search for matching filenames or (in case someone renamed the sensitive file) the known MD5 hashes of the files:
+To search for events observed for certain set of documents, you can use the `file.Name` and `file.MD5` filter classes to construct `FilterGroup`s that will search for matching filenames or (in case someone renamed the sensitive file) the known MD5 hashes of the files: